TheCaptain989/radarr-striptracks/README.md

 The only events/notification triggers that have been tested are **On Download** and **On Upgrade**

+The `-d` option enables debug logging.

-### Example
+### Examples
+    :eng:und :eng              # keep English and Undetermined audio and English subtitles :eng ""                    # keep English audio and no subtitles -d :eng:kor:jpn :eng:esp   # Enable debugging, keeping English, Korean, and Japanese audio, and English and Spanish subtitles

 ![striptracks](https://raw.githubusercontent.com/TheCaptain989/striptracks/master/images/striptracks.png)

 ### Logs
-A new log file is created for the script activity called:
+A log file is created for the script activity called:

 `/config/logs/striptracks.txt`

-This log can be inspected from the GUI under System->Logs->Files
+This log can be inspected or downloaded from the Radarr GUI under System->Logs->Files

 Log rotation is performed, and 5 log files of 1MB each are kept, matching Radarr's log retention.

+If debug logging is enabled, the following log file is also created:

+`/config/logs/debugenv.txt`

+**This log file will grow indefinitely!** Do not leave debugging enabled permanently.

 ## Credits